zigzatuzoo/BeepSaber/README.md

 # Godot Beep Saber VR
-This is a fork of [Beep Saber by NeoSpark314](https://github.com/NeoSpark314/BeepSaber) ported to Godot 4.2 and OpenXR (WIP)
+This is a fork of [Beep Saber by NeoSpark314](https://github.com/NeoSpark314/BeepSaber) ported to Godot 4.2 and OpenXR (WIP) (The OQ Toolkit is only partially ported/patched for it to work on Godot 4 with OpenXR, most features that are not used in this project will not work)

 This is a basic implementation of the beat saber game mechanic for VR using the [Godot Game Engine](https://godotengine.org/) and the [Godot Oculus Quest Toolkit](https://github.com/NeoSpark314/godot_oculus_quest_toolkit).
 The main objective of this project is to show how a VR game can be implemented using the Godot game engine.